YaroslavBkh/curiosity/README.md

 Work in progress.
-Proper interface on the way
+Proper interface and pagination on the way